 Natural glow powders are also called invisible by some.
 It is usually light of color or an off-white in normal daylight.
 It glows either green, aqua, blue, purple or white in the dark.
 If mixed at a low ratio it can appear invisible in transparent products.
 These glow longer and brighter than fluorescent glow powders that are tinted for a colorful look in daylight.
 Shop natural glow powders.

 Not-encapsulated glow powder is resistant to most strong solvents and glows a little brighter than its waterproof counterpart.
 Best choice for resin and epoxies, solvent based mediums or any medium that will encpasulate the piment from absorbing water over time.
 If exposed to water for more than a couple days it might absorb the moisture, crystalize and become damaged.
 This is rarely the case though.
 If mixed with high water conetent mediums, only mix enough for what can be used within hours.
+Once mixed and dried with a water base it should then be fine to use indoors or outdoors depending on the type medium you use.
 Shop not-encapsulated glow powder.

-Waterproof powders should only be used in mediums that contain a high level of water or when there is a concern of water reaching the glow partciles over time.
-The waterproof series is coated with a silica layer making it ideal for exposing to water for long periods of time.
-It is also used by paint companies for making acrylic glow paints that will be stored for long periods fo time.
+Waterproof powders should only be used in mediums that contain a high level of water or when there is a concern of water reaching the glow particles over time.
+The waterproof series is coated with a silica layer making it ideal for exposing to water.
+It is also used by paint companies for making acrylic glow paints that will be stored in liquid form.
 Available in micron sizes of 35, 50 and 85.
 Shop waterproof glow in the dark powder.

 The most difficult thing about glow powders is that they not all glow the same.
 Every color and micron size have its unique glow time and brightness.
 Green. aqua and blue are the strongest colors with purple and red being the hardest colors to satisfy some.
 Each powder description and specifications tab will explain the glow time.